xrpronin17/xrpl-dev-portal/content/concepts/tokens/paths.md

 ## Pathfinding

-The `rippled` API has two methods that can be used for pathfinding.
+The <span class="code-snippet">rippled</span> API has two methods that can be used for pathfinding.
 The [ripple_path_find method][] does a one-time lookup of possible path sets.
 The [path_find method][] (WebSocket only) expands on the search with follow-up responses whenever a ledger closes or the server finds a better path.

-You can have `rippled` automatically fill in paths when you sign it, by including the `build_path` field in a request to the [sign method][] or [`submit` command (sign-and-submit mode)](submit.html#sign-and-submit-mode).
+You can have <span class="code-snippet">rippled</span> automatically fill in paths when you sign it, by including the <span class="code-snippet">build_path</span> field in a request to the [sign method][] or [<span class="code-snippet">submit</span> command (sign-and-submit mode)](submit.html#sign-and-submit-mode).
 However, we recommend pathfinding separately and confirming the results before signing, to avoid surprises.

-**Caution:** Although `rippled` is designed to search for the cheapest paths possible, it may not always find them.
-Untrustworthy `rippled` instances could also be modified to change this behavior for profit.
+**Caution:** Although <span class="code-snippet">rippled</span> is designed to search for the cheapest paths possible, it may not always find them.
+Untrustworthy <span class="code-snippet">rippled</span> instances could also be modified to change this behavior for profit.
 The actual cost to execute a payment along a path can change between submission and transaction execution.

-Finding paths is a very challenging problem that changes slightly every few seconds as new ledgers are validated, so `rippled` is not designed to find the absolute best path.
+Finding paths is a very challenging problem that changes slightly every few seconds as new ledgers are validated, so <span class="code-snippet">rippled</span> is not designed to find the absolute best path.
 Still, you can find several possible paths and estimate the cost of delivering a particular amount.

 ## Implied Steps

-By convention, several steps of a path are implied by the [fields of the Payment transaction](payment.html): specifically, the `Account` (sender), `Destination` (receiver), `Amount` (currency and amount to be delivered) and `SendMax` (currency and amount to be sent, if specified).
+By convention, several steps of a path are implied by the [fields of the Payment transaction](payment.html): specifically, the <span class="code-snippet">Account</span> (sender), <span class="code-snippet">Destination</span> (receiver), <span class="code-snippet">Amount</span> (currency and amount to be delivered) and <span class="code-snippet">SendMax</span> (currency and amount to be sent, if specified).
 The implied steps are as follows:

-* The first step of a path is always implied to be the sender of the transaction, as defined by the transaction's `Account` field.
+* The first step of a path is always implied to be the sender of the transaction, as defined by the transaction's <span class="code-snippet">Account</span> field.
-* If the transaction includes a `SendMax` field with an `issuer` that is not the sender of the transaction, that issuer is implied to be the second step of the path.
+* If the transaction includes a <span class="code-snippet">SendMax</span> field with an <span class="code-snippet">issuer</span> that is not the sender of the transaction, that issuer is implied to be the second step of the path.
-    * If `issuer` of the `SendMax` _is_ the sending address, then the path starts at the sending address, and may use any of that address's trust lines for the given currency code.
-See [special values for `SendMax` and `Amount`](payment.html#special-issuer-values-for-sendmax-and-amount) for details.
+    * If <span class="code-snippet">issuer</span> of the <span class="code-snippet">SendMax</span> _is_ the sending address, then the path starts at the sending address, and may use any of that address's trust lines for the given currency code.
+See [special values for <span class="code-snippet">SendMax</span> and <span class="code-snippet">Amount</span>](payment.html#special-issuer-values-for-sendmax-and-amount) for details.
-* If the `Amount` field of the transaction includes an `issuer` that is not the same as the `Destination` of the transaction, that issuer is implied to be the second-to-last step of the path.
+* If the <span class="code-snippet">Amount</span> field of the transaction includes an <span class="code-snippet">issuer</span> that is not the same as the <span class="code-snippet">Destination</span> of the transaction, that issuer is implied to be the second-to-last step of the path.
-* Finally, last step of a path is always implied to be the receiver of a transaction, as defined by the transaction's `Destination` field.
+* Finally, last step of a path is always implied to be the receiver of a transaction, as defined by the transaction's <span class="code-snippet">Destination</span> field.

 ## Default Paths